-The spectrum of severity of illness in HCM is wide, and many patients do not have severe symptoms (please see Report Supplement Section B).
+The spectrum of severity of illness in HCM is wide, and many patients do not have severe symptoms (see Report Supplement Section B).
 For many other patients with HCM, the burden of disease can be severe.
-In addition to the relatively small risk of sudden cardiac death for most HCM patients, about one in six patients develop exertional symptoms.
-Both patients with HCCM, a larger outflow tract gradient is associated with a higher likelihood of having symptoms.
-Patients with HOCM also face anxiety, depression, concerns about activities of daily living and social activities.
-There is uncertainty about the extent to which exercise can increase risk of sudden cardiac death for HOCM patients, and guidelines have shifted over time, allowing recommendations for more athletic activity for HOCM patients.
+In addition to the relatively small risk of sudden cardiac death for most HCM patients, about one in six patients develop exertional symptoms.19 Both patients with HCM generally and with HOCM can have these exertional symptoms, and among patients with HOCM, a larger outflow tract gradient is associated with a higher likelihood of having symptoms.19 Patients with HOCM also face anxiety, depression, and concerns about activities of daily living and social events.
+There is uncertainty about the extent to which exercise can increase the risk of sudden cardiac death for HOCM patients, and guidelines have shifted over time,13 allowing recommendations for more athletic activity for HOCM patients.
 These changes have led to uncertainty and confusion among HOCM patients about optimal self-care.
-Since patients often have electrocardiograms and echocardiograms that mimic other conditions, including acute myocardial infarction and hypertensive heart disease, misdiagnosis is common and patients with HCM and HOCM often have frustrations with the health care system.
-This can be minimized with care at large, high-volume centers of excellence but many patients do not have access to these centers because of cost and location.
-The total cost of care for symptomatic patients with HOCM is greater than six times that of patients of similar age and gender.
+Since patients often have electrocardiograms and echocardiograms that mimic other conditions, including acute myocardial infarction and hypertensive heart disease, misdiagnosis is common and patients with HCM often have frustrations with the health care system.
+This can be minimized with care at large high-volume centers of excellence, but many patients do not have access to these centers because of cost and location.
+The total cost of care for symptomatic patients with HOCM is greater than six times that of patients of similar age and gender.20